hauptem/F5-Multisite-Dashboard/USERGUIDE.md

 #### Why does this exist?
 Why not just use Solarwinds or an inline pool status irule?

 This project was born from experience in organizations where NMS solutions such as Solarwinds were not accessible by the Application Delivery or Application Teams.
-This project presents a 'no addtional infrastructure' option for LTM pool visibility where inline pool status irules are not preferred due to application operational concerns.
+This project presents a 'no additional infrastructure' option for multisite LTM pool visibility where inline pool status irules are not preferred due to application operational concerns.

 ---